hyper-prog/hasses/README.md

 ============================================

 Hasses is a small notification server achieve Server Sent Event (SSE) listener in a separate daemon.
 It's written in C and it has asynchronous design to handle more clients in same thread.
 It uses linux epoll() function.

  - What is SSE: http://en.wikipedia.org/wiki/Server-sent_events
  - What is epoll (Asyncronous programming): http://en.wikipedia.org/wiki/Epoll

+Most SSE example uses server side codes holds a connection to each client.
+It is usually means a process/thread for each client connection, which is not optimal when the number of clients are rising.
+This daemon act as a minimal web server which suitable to handle SSE connections only, and can handle all incoming connections in one thread.
+The main web server environment (which serve the web pages) can send the notifications to the clients through a separate network connection or a FIFO file.
+The clients can connect to the hasses server with a special token(s), which are usable to address messages to a subset of clients or even one client.
+The daemon has a rich logging and client tracking possibility.

 Author
 ------